Due to length, I have divided this into 2 parts. Today I have included the first 2 things needed to cloth diaper successfully.

 They are all very different!
 One very key feature I look for in a wetbag is how easy it is to open when you only have one available hand.

-MFD are by far the best because of the thick waterproof lining that holds in smells and wetness, easy to grasp zipper, snap handle that fits over door handles, cute fabrics and a wide variety of sizes.
+Monkey Foot Designs are by far the best because of the thick waterproof lining that holds in smells and wetness, easy to grasp zipper, snap handle that fits over door handles, cute fabrics and a wide variety of sizes.
 Easy to use one hand to open.

 Rumparooz has a unique 3D design as opposed to the flat design of other brands.
 This gives the bag a half moon shape allowing the top to function as a lid.
 Fairly easy to open with one hand due to the design.

 As a parent new to cloth diapering and maybe new to parenting, the last thing you want is a stinky nursery.
 Go with a system and brand others have tried and have had success with.
-There’s nothing my husband hates more than a stink room–and he lets me know it!

-Join me next post in part 2 where I will explain laundry needs and cloth diaper safe rash creams.
+Check out part 2 where I will explain laundry needs and cloth diaper safe rash creams.